 With this Basic Buttermilk Muffin recipe, you can open your fridge or pantry and use whatever you have to make a muffin that's guaranteed to be delicious.
 See some blueberries in the fridge that are on their last legs?
 Toss them in the batter!
 Got blackberries?
 Make my almond scented blackberry muffins!
 As long as you have the basic muffin ingredients, you can have not so basic muffins!

 Just want the best part of the muffin?
-Try my Strawberry Muffin Tops with crackly crunchy tops and all the juicy strawberries you can handle.
+Try my Strawberry Muffin Tops with crackly crunchy tops and all the juicy strawberries you can handle or my Blueberry Muffin Tops with a delicious and tangy lemon glaze.

 Ingredients